pmeulen/xml-tools/README.md

 when it is stored in a well known location.
 For a Linux distro, you probrally need to update the `CATALOG_LOCATION` and `CATALOG_SHARE` in `create_catalog.sh` first.
 You can use "xmllint --help" to find out what this location is on your system.
-Other application (like the Oxygen XML Editor on OSX) can use these catalog as well.
+Other applications (like the Oxygen XML Editor on OSX) can use the catalog as well.

 Schema's are downloaded once and stored locally.
 See create_catalog.sh for the list of downloaded schema's and paths.